-Finally, your hair-washing sprayers and bathroom toilets could be upgraded to high-efficiency or low-flow versions, conserving another precious resource: water.
+Finally, your hair-washing sprayers and toilets could be upgraded to high-efficiency or low-flow versions, conserving another precious resource: water.
 When you do everything on this list, you should also see your utility bills drop as a financial reward.

 Little efforts make a big difference

 The sustainability journey is different for every business, but some core practices can help any beauty business succeed.
 And as an added perk, these changes will also save you money in the long run.

 So what’s next?
 Start by looking at your business through a sustainable lens and see where you can make some minor changes with a big impact.
 Your clients, your community and your bottom line will thank you.